 Warfarin lowers the risk of stroke in people who have atrial fibrillation.
 But how much your risk will be lowered depends on how high your risk was to start with.
 Not everyone with atrial fibrillation has the same risk of stroke.
 It's a good idea to talk with your doctor about your risk.

 You will want to weigh the benefits of reducing your risk of stroke against the risks of taking warfarin.
 Warfarin works well to prevent stroke.
 But warfarin also raises the risk of bleeding.
-Each year about 2 out of 100 people who take warfarin will have a problem with severe bleeding, and 98 will not.1 But this is an average risk.
+Each year 1 to 2 out of 100 people who take warfarin will have a problem with severe bleeding, and 98 to 99 will not.1 But this is an average risk.
 Your own risk may be higher or lower than average, based on your own health.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.

 Here are some important things to think about:

 If you are injured, apply pressure to stop the bleeding.
 Realize that it will take longer than you are used to for the bleeding to stop.
 If you can't get the bleeding to stop, call your doctor.

 Other side effects of warfarin include:

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)